Occupational Therapy

 Occupational Therapy for Mental Health

 Occupational therapy offers a unique skill set that is needed in mental health care.
-Individuals with chronic mental health conditions often continue to struggle to function in their daily lives despite taking medications and/or participating in psychotherapy.
-Others need support with cognitive skills, such as executive functioning, or sensory processing in order for other interventions to be effective.
+Individuals with chronic mental health conditions may continue to struggle in their daily lives despite taking medications and/or participating in psychotherapy.
+Others need support with executive functioning or sensory processing in order for other interventions to be effective.

 Harnessing a person’s strengths and intrinsic motivation, occupational therapists use everyday activities as the means to develop the skills that will enable a person to get beyond their disability or limitations.
 It is an active, experiential therapy where the person experiences the benefits of doing something that is meaningful and purposeful to them.

 Occupational therapists are experts in understanding how a person’s environment can promote or hinder their ability to perform certain activities and engage in daily routines.
-Using practical, creative, and innovative solutions, OTs can modify a person’s home, work, school, or other space so it supports wellness and enables participation in daily life.
+Using practical, creative, and innovative solutions, occupational therapists can modify a person’s daily environment so it supports wellness and enables participation in daily life.

 “The actual doing of occupations is believed to be transformative… promoting adaptation, creating personal and social identities, connecting people to their communities, and enabling on-going personal growth and development.”